HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 - Explain the pros and cons of some popular image file formats
 - Explain the difference between lossless and lossy compression
-- Inspect image metadata with the napari-aicsimageio plugin
+- Inspect image metadata with the BioIO package
 - Inspect and set an image's scale in Napari

 ::::::::::::::::::::::::::::::::::::::::::::::::